 In 1976, he and his wife, Debra, purchase Dr. Terry Terlep’s large animal practice in Fort Myers.
 It was based at their North Olga residence until it recently moved to a new facility in North Fort Myers.

-The business has evolved from a strictly large animal practice to a mixed animal practice in which small animals, suck a dog’s cats and farm animals, are also cared for.
+The business has evolved from a strictly large animal practice to a mixed animal practice in which small animals such as dogs, cats and farm animals are also cared for.

 Dr. Debra Van Roekel